COVID-19: Hudson Valley Sees Uptick In Positive Testing Rate; Number Of New Cases By County

-The was an uptick in the positivity rate for COVID-19 testing in the Hudson Valley, according to newly released data on Sunday, Sept.
+There was another uptick in the positivity rate for COVID-19 testing in the Hudson Valley, according to newly released data on Monday, Sept.
+14.

-These are positivity testing rates for the last three days in the Hudson Valley:
+These are positivity testing rates for the last four days in the Hudson Valley:

 - Thursday, Sept.
 10: 1.2 percent